naved001/obmd/README.md

 * The token in a successful response is to be used to authenticate non-admin operations, described below.

+### Invalidating a console token

+`DELETE /node/{node_id}/token`

+Notes:

+* This operation always returns a successful error code (assuming the user authenticates correctly); if there is no existing valid token for the node, this is a no-op.

 ## Non-admin operations

 ### Viewing the console